khynguyen/mcb185_homework/participation.md

 	+ Went to class on Tuesday
 	+ Went to class on Thursday
 	+ Answered a question in Discord
+	+ Total points: 3
 - Week 9
+	+ Went to class on Tuesday
+	+ Went to class on Thursday
+	+ Got assessed in class Tuesday for Unit 4
+	+ Total points: 3
 - Week 10